FWD.us Has 6 Months To Succeed “Or The Consequences Will Be Devastating”

 Rather than counter the candidate himself, FWD spent about $10 million last year trying to fight his anti-immigrant narrative with a grassroots activist approach across the U.S.: voter registration events, panel discussions, videos, celebrity-driven social media campaigns, public opinion polls and reports—essentially anything it could do to make people care.
 At the same time it’s been walking a delicate tightrope of presenting immigration reform as a bipartisan issue while also facing up to the realities of a hyper-partisan president who opposes the issue.

 Federal lobbying reports show that the group has spent about $390,000 on lobbying Congress this year, equal to what it spent during all of last year.
-It spent $480,000 on lobbying in 2015, the year that President Obama signed DACA, and $720,000 in 2014.
+It spent $480,000 on lobbying in 2015—the year that President Obama signed DAPA, or the Deferred Action for Parents of Americans and Lawful Permanent Residents order—and $720,000 in 2014.

 Which is all to say that FWD–and Schulte–had a good feeling this week was coming for a while.
 “Since election night people like Stephen Miller and Jeff Sessions have been trying to force the president to do this,” he says.